-- 30 The generation of eddy available potential energy in the Lorenz energy cycle is described analytically by a term which is 30 proportional to the covariance between local heating and temperature (Lorenz, 1955; Peixoto and Oort, 1992; James, 1995).
-30 This term has been estimated to be positive globally (Oort, 1964; Oort and Peixoto, 1974; Ulbrich and Speth, 1991; Li et al., 30 2007; Marques et al., 2009), suggesting that diabatic processes are acting as a source of energy in storm development.
-However, 30 this picture changes when we focus on the contribution of transient eddies, which correspond to synoptic scale weather systems, - 35 to eddy available potential energy.
-Ulbrich and Speth (1991) provided a first estimate of the negative contribution of diabatic processes upon transient eddy energy, and more recent studies have further shown that the total diabatic generation of transient eddy potential energy is largely negative across the majority of the Northern Hemisphere's mid-latitudes (Chang et al., 2002), with diabatic heating damping transient eddy evolution, particularly during the winter season (Chang and Zurita-Gotor, 2007) - 40 Diabatic processes at the surface, such as sensible and latent heat fluxes, can amplify horizontal temperature gradients by heating where it is warm and cooling where it is cold, which is linked to the generation of available potential energy.
+The generation of eddy available potential energy in the Lorenz energy cycle is described analytically by a term which is proportional to the covariance between local heating and temperature (Lorenz, 1955; Peixoto and Oort, 1992; James, 1995).
+This term has been estimated to be positive globally (Oort, 1964; Oort and Peixoto, 1974; Ulbrich and Speth, 1991; Li et al., 2007; Marques et al., 2009), suggesting that diabatic processes are acting as a source of energy in storm development.

+Diabatic processes at the surface, such as sensible and latent heat fluxes, can amplify horizontal temperature gradients by heating where it is warm and cooling where it is cold, which is linked to the generation of available potential energy.
 From a global perspective this is achieved by the global differential in radiative heat input.
-However, the local thermodynamic effects of latent and sensible heat fluxes are much less clear: upward air-sea heat fluxes typically may be expected to coincide with a cooler local atmosphere, suggesting a negative contribution to the local potential energy budget. - 45 The importance played by sea surface temperature (SST) fronts in forcing surface air temperature gradients through differential sensible heating across the SST front has been highlighted in a series of studies (Nakamura et al., 2008; Hotta and Nakamura, 2011).
-This mechanism, called oceanic baroclinic adjustment, was shown to be essential for the maintenance of strong near-surface baroclinicity, which anchors the climatological storm track. - Chang et al. (2002), using a dataset composed by Januaries from 1980 to 1993, described the contributions of the different components of diabatic heating to eddy available potential energy and showed that latent and sensible heating can have different effects on the potential energy budget.
-In particular, sensible heat flux was shown to have a strong local effect of relaxing the lower troposphere towards the underlying sea surface (Chang et al., 2002; Swanson and Pierrehumbert, 1997; Hotta and Nakamura, 2011), while latent heating was not necessarily linked to local provision of heat input, because condensation may happen at a different location. - 55 The intensity and sign of surface heat fluxes are typically computed from the near surface atmospheric conditions, hence their covariation with higher layers of the atmosphere is non-trivial and it can have an effect on the evolution of weather systems.
+However, the local thermodynamic effects of latent and sensible heat fluxes are much less clear: upward air-sea heat fluxes typically may be expected to coincide with a cooler local atmosphere, suggesting a negative contribution to the local potential energy budget.

+The importance played by sea surface temperature (SST) fronts in forcing surface air temperature gradients through differential sensible heating across the SST front has been highlighted in a series of studies (Nakamura et al., 2008; Hotta and Nakamura, 2011).
+This mechanism, called oceanic baroclinic adjustment, was shown to be essential for the maintenance of strong near-surface baroclinicity, which anchors the climatological storm track.

+Chang et al. (2002), using a dataset composed by Januaries from 1980 to 1993, described the contributions of the different components of diabatic heating to eddy available potential energy and showed that latent and sensible heating can have different effects on the potential energy budget.
+In particular, sensible heat flux was shown to have a strong local effect of relaxing the lower troposphere towards the underlying sea surface (Chang et al., 2002; Swanson and Pierrehumbert, 1997; Hotta and Nakamura, 2011), while latent heating was not necessarily linked to local provision of heat input, because condensation may happen at a different location.

+The intensity and sign of surface heat fluxes are typically computed from the near surface atmospheric conditions, hence their covariation with higher layers of the atmosphere is non-trivial and it can have an effect on the evolution of weather systems.
 The aim of this study is to identify and describe this local thermodynamic effect of air-sea heat fluxes.

 In particular, we examine how synoptic heat fluxes contribute to enhancing or depleting the local synoptic temperature variance in the lower troposphere.
-This local temperature variance is part of the global available potential energy integral in between anomalous heat flux and temperature fields as a measure of the local contribution to diabatic generation or destruction of available potential energy.
+This local temperature variance is part of the global available potential energy integral in the standard Lorenz energy cycle.
+Therefore, we construct a hybrid framework where we can consider the spatial covariance between anomalous heat flux and temperature fields as a measure of the local contribution to diabatic generation or destruction of available potential energy.
 We focus on the link with synoptic storm evolution by using time anomalies for all atmospheric fields as deviations from a synoptic-timescale mean.